 You’ve staked quite a claim out in Los Angeles”

-Fun Factoid: James co-wrote (with Gary Calamar) the True Blood (HBO) end credit song “Let’s Boot and Rally,” a hard driving duet performed by the great Iggy Pop with Best Coast’s Bethany Cosentino.
+James is co-creator/host of the Secret Bowl Music Series - house concert events featuring country, Americana and indie folk under the trees in LA’s Beachwood Canyon.
+Among other songwriting accomplishments, James co-wrote the True Blood (HBO) end credit song “Let’s Boot and Rally,” a punk duet performed by the great Iggy Pop with Best Coast’s Bethany Cosentino.
 The song was named one of Iggy’s “20 Greatest Collaborations” by Rolling Stone Magazine.

 Our debut album “Find Yourself In Los Angeles”, produced by John Would (Fiona Apple) and Nik Freitas, is a song cycle detailing snapshots of a relationship that gets broken and sets off a move to Los Angeles - endless, dusty, washed out, beautiful LA - where you go to start all over again.
 The first single from the record, "many things" is now available HERE on iTunes!